hargoniX/fil-rb/doc/report.typ

 Defining Containment for any binary search tree is a very simple recursive function.

-Insertion is an adaption of #cite(<nipkowFDSA>, form: "prose") to Lean4, which is mostly #cite(<okasaki>, form: "prose") simple, functional approach to balancing.
+Insertion is an adaption of #cite(<nipkowFDSA>, form: "prose") to Lean4, which is mostly #cite(<Okasaki1999>, form: "prose") simple, functional approach to balancing.

 Deletion is defined by Nipkow with the help of the partial function `split_min`.
 It enables us to find the best-suited subtree to replace the node we want to remove from the tree.